Illustration BA (Hons)Study level: Undergraduate

 As an innovative and enterprising institution, the university may seek to utilise emerging technologies within the student experience.
 For all courses (whether on-campus, blended, or distance learning), the university may deliver certain contact hours and assessments via online technologies and methods.

 This course will be assessed using a variety of methods which may vary depending upon the module concerned.
-Assessment methods include exams, practical coursework, essays/reports, presentations, individual assignments and/or group work elements.
+Assessment methods include practical coursework, essays/reports, presentations, individual assignments and/or group work elements.

 This course is predominantly assessed by coursework.